svenmarley/collab-editing-poc/README.md

 * API and WebSocket Server
   - document management
   - handling mutations
-  - deleting and creating a document
+  - deleting and creating a document  (didn't complete this)

 * Web Application
   - Login as different users